annie-carter/COPD_Prevalence_Analysis/README.md

 ## <u>Key Findings</u>

-* <span style ='color:#1F456E'> Gender Disparity in COPD Diagnosis: The study identifies significant gender disparity in COPD diagnosis, with higher rates of undiagnosed COPD observed in men, regardless of race.
-Women tend to report COPD symptoms earlier and more frequently, leading to earlier diagnosis and potentially explaining the lower rates of undiagnosed COPD among women.(Barnes, 2016)
+* <span style ='color:#1F456E'> Gender Disparity in COPD Diagnosis: The study identifies significant gender disparity in COPD diagnosis.
+Studies show that there are higher rates of undiagnosed COPD observed in men, regardless of race.
+Women tend to report COPD symptoms earlier and more frequently, leading to earlier diagnosis and potentially explaining the higher rates of diagnosed COPD among women.(Barnes, 2016)

-* <span style ='color:#1F456E'> Gender Disparity in COPD Diagnosis: Data showed women had signficantly more occurance, likely due to women smokers have a roughly 50% higher likelihood of developing COPD compared to men.
+* <span style ='color:#1F456E'> Gender Disparity in COPD Diagnosis: Data showed women had signficantly more occurance, possibly  due to women smokers have a roughly 50% higher likelihood of developing COPD compared to men.
 Females may experience more severe COPD with early-onset disease and show greater susceptibility to COPD with lower tobacco exposure.(Barnes, 2016 ; Mamary et al., 2018)

 * <span style ='color:#1F456E'> Racial Disparities in COPD Diagnosis: Data showed disporportionate COPD prevalence in race when compared to US race population ratios.
 Although, once considered a disease primarily affecting white men, is now increasingly prevalent among African American men and women.
 Notably, significant disparities by race exist in the risk for undiagnosed COPD.
 Tailored interventions and targeted healthcare initiatives should be implemented to improve COPD diagnosis rates for racial minority groups.
 (Awatade et. al, 2023; Mamary et. al, 2018)